Adam1400/Capture/plan/milestone-2/test.md

 * ~~Create a hosted application~~
 * ~~Show the core user story~~
 * ~~Create the working relationsip~~
+  * Our team is great at working together and communication
+  * Discusses app via discord very often
+  * holds eachother accountable
 * ~~High-level design~~
+At this point in time the app is deployed [here](https://capture350.herokuapp.com/)

 ## Milestone #2 - Test
+## Completed 9/20
 * Setup for Test-driven development
   * Commit and pull new Github Desktop code.
   * Use open folder in brackets to remember code location